invoiceninja/invoiceninja.github.io/docs/invoices.md

 <p>A invoice can be marked as deleted if the following conditions have been met</p>

 * The invoice is marked as Sent / Draft.
-* The invoice does not have any payments applied to it.
-* The invoice balance is 0

 <p>What happens when a invoice is deleted?</p>

+If the invoice has a balance remaining, in order to balance the ledger, we perform a <b>Cancellation</b> on the invoice first and then perform the deletion.

 * Invoice status set to deleted
+* The invoice number is appended with <b>_deleted</b> in order to allow reuse of invoice numbers.

 :::warning
 Important!
-If a invoice has a remaining balance or has had payments applied to it, the invoice cannot be deleted until it has been cancelled or reversed.
+If a invoice has a remaining balance or has had payments applied to it, the invoice is cancelled and then deleted.
 :::
 ### Reversed